Creating, converting, uploading and sharing virtual machine images

 openstack image create --disk-format <disk format> --private --file <image file to upload> <name of image to create>

 This should upload the image.
-It will take a while before the image is usable.
+It takes a while before the image is usable.

 You will be presented with this dialog: